jforget/raku-Hamilton2/doc/Hamilton.en.md

 given by a macro-path.

 I do not study  only the map of France with  the departments from 1965 and the regions from 2015.
-I  will do the  same experiment  with the regions from  1970 and the  departments, ot  even with the  regions of 2015 as the big  areas and the regions of 1970 as  the small areas.
+As seen in the picture above, I do the same experiment with the regions from  1970 and the  departments, or  even with the  regions of 2015 as the big  areas and the regions of 1970 as  the small areas.
 In this case,  there are several big  areas which contain only  one small area, so this  set of data, in  which some big areas  contain only one